Effective Communication | Outreach and events | Veterans Affairs

 Effective Communication

-Please join us for a virtual workshop that teaches the skills needed to achieve effective communication styles through non-verbal, seeking clarification, self-reflection, “I” statements and other activities for service members, veterans, and their families.
+Effective Communication: a virtual workshop that teaches the skills needed to achieve effective communication styles through non-verbals, seeking clarification, self-reflection, “I” statements and other activities for service members, Veterans, and their families.
 This will be a live, facilitated discussion.
 You will have an opportunity to share with others, learn and practice new skills and ask questions in a small online group.
-We invite you to join us on video and audio for a 90-minute conversation with a Red Cross mental health volunteer and other members of your community.